Entry: April 7, 2019

 Entry: February 15, 2019

-It is difficult trying to divide my free time between playing my guitar, writing guitar songs, working on the second book in the 18th Winter series, and reading books for leisure.
-What I am currently reading: “Kingdom of Ash” – the last book in the Throne of Glass series by Sarah Maas.
-Next book on my list: “Wrath of the Dragon King” – the 2nd book in the Dragonwatch series by Brandon Mull.
+On my upcoming trip to Arizona, I am planning to read two books: “Kingdom of Ash” – the last book in the Throne of Glass series by Sarah Maas, and “Wrath of the Dragon King” – the 2nd book in the Dragonwatch series by Brandon Mull.

 Entry: February 6, 2019